tldr-pages/tldr/pages/linux/apx.md

 # apx

 > Package management utility for Vanilla OS.
-> It installs packages inside managed containers or directly inside the host.
+> Install packages inside managed containers or directly inside the host.
 > More information: <https://github.com/Vanilla-OS/apx>.

 - Install a package in the system and also initialize the container: